A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Exact functors

 \section{Exact functors}

-In the previous three sections we have defined various conflation structures on the categories of all/regular/complete LB-spaces.
+In the previous sections we have defined conflation structures on the categories of all/regular/ {}complete LB-spaces.
 This leads to the following diagram of exact functors.
-All horizontal arrows are the identity and all vertical arrows inclusions of full subcategories.
-All additional properties of subcategories/functors that we know are indicated in the diagram.
+All horizontal arrows are the identity, all properties of subcategories/functors that we know are indicated in the diagram.